vatesfr/xen-orchestra/docs/docs/xo5/incremental_replication.md

 ## Configure it

 As you'll see, it is trivial to configure.
-In the "Backup/new" section, select "Incremental replication".
+In the "Backup/new" section, select the incremental replication mode: this XO 5 screen still labels the button **Continuous Replication**.

 Then: